kevintruong/til/POSIX,-Part-1:-Error-handling.md

 # What is POSIX error handling?

 In other languages, you may see error handling implemented with exceptions.
-Although you technically can use them in c (You keep a stack of very try/catch block and use `setjmp` and `longjmp` to go to those blocks respectively), error handling in C is typically done with posix error handling the code typically looks like this.
+Although you technically can use them in C (You keep a stack of very try/catch block and use `setjmp` and `longjmp` to go to those blocks, respectively), error handling in C is typically done with posix error handling the code typically looks like this.

 ```C
 int ret = some_system_call()